Bukit Timah Railway Station

 From Bukit Timah Nature Reserve

-For a leisurely hike with the family, Hindhede Nature Park located next to Bukit Timah Nature Reserve has easy trails and well-defined footpaths perfect for families, children and hiking beginners.
-Scenic and serene, it is also an excellent spot for wildlife watching as it is home to inhabitants like the banded woodpecker, clouded monitor lizard and plantain squirrel – so it pays to keep your eyes open when taking a walk.
-The main highlight, of course, is the picturesque Hindhede Quarry which is located at the end of the park.
+For a leisurely hike with the family, Hindhede Nature Park located next to Bukit Timah Nature Reserve has easy trails and well-defined footpaths perfect for families and beginners to hiking.
+Scenic and serene, it is also an excellent spot for wildlife watching as it is home to inhabitants like the banded woodpecker, clouded monitor lizard and plantain squirrel.
+The main highlight, of course, is the picturesque Hindhede Quarry located at the end of the park.

 Advertising